j-holub/Node-MPV/readme.md

 Because the *JSON IPC API* of **MPV** does not provide any useful error messages, except for *it worked* or *it didn't work*, I created an error object, that should help you to figure out what went wrong, and hint you into the right direction for fixing the issue.

-If there is any error with a method of this library, it will throw an exception (reject the promise) with an error object, that looks like the following.
+If there is an error with a method of this library, it will throw an exception (reject the promise) with an error object, that looks like the following.

 ``` JavaScript
 {